 The International Prader-Willi Syndrome Organisation's (IPWSO) Clinical and Scientific Advisory Board has issued a similar statement regarding people with PWS and COVID-19 immunisation.

-Currently, the COVID-19 vaccine is only recommended for adults with Prader-Willi Syndrome.
+Currently, the COVID-19 vaccine is recommended for individuals with Prader-Willi Syndrome ages 12 and up.

 Eligibility for Phase Two COVID-19 Vaccination in Ontario

-For families that are interested in COVID-19 vaccination, it was just announced that individuals with intellectual or developmental disabilities are eligible in Phase Two of Ontario's vaccination distribution plan.
+For families that are interested in COVID-19 vaccination, individuals with intellectual or developmental disabilities are eligible in Phase Two of Ontario's vaccination distribution plan.
 Click here to learn more.